- Reference >

 See also

-exists primarily to support the
+max() exists primarily to support the

-(sharding) process, and is a shell wrapper around
+mongos (sharding) process, and is a shell wrapper around

-the query modifier $max
+the query modifier $max.

 Deprecated since v3.2

-Starting in v3.2, the $max
+Starting in v3.2, the $max operator is deprecated in the

-shell.
-In the mongo
+mongo shell.
+In the mongo shell,

-use cursor.max()
+use cursor.max() instead.

 Behavior¶